Problems and complaints

 - Smoke gets in your lungs - Outdoor wood boilers in New York state

-An example of a model ordinance for outdoor burning for local government, including outdoor wood-fired furnaces, open burning and refuse burning, is on the Wisconsin Department of Natural Resources website.
+The Wisconsin DNR offers a model ordinance for outdoor burning for local government, including outdoor wood-fired furnaces, open burning and refuse burning: Open burning - Model ordinance for local governments

 The U.S. EPA and the group, Northeast States for Coordinated Use Management, have also put together a useful set of model rules and regulations for outdoor wood boilers.